Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Preliminaries and notation

 \subsection{Normal cones}

 The concept of an `outward' normal to a set is one of the central notions of variational analysis, which is used to formulate optimality criteria for constrained optimisation problems.
-From the perspective of alternating projections, we can learn a lot about the relative positions of two sets by comparing their specific `outward' normal directions.
+From the perspective of the AP, we can learn a lot about the relative positions of two sets by comparing their specific `outward' normal directions.

 Let $A \subseteq H$ be non-empty and $\hat{a} \in A$.
-We say that $v \in H$ is a \textit{proximal normal to $A$ at $\hat{a}$} if there exists $\tau > 0$ such that $\hat{a} \in \Proj{A}{\hat{a} + \tau v}$.
+We say that $v \in H$ is a \emph{proximal normal} to $A$ at $\hat{a}$ if there exists $\tau > 0$ such that $\hat{a} \in \Proj{A}{\hat{a} + \tau v}$.
 Let $\NormalProx{A}{\hat{a}}$ denote the collection of all proximal normals to $A$ at $\hat{a}$: